 Specific conditions Expected EU contribution per project The EU estimates that an EU contribution of between EUR 4.00 and 6.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 19.00 million.
-Type of Action Research and Innovation Actions Technology Activities are expected to start at TRL 3 and achieve TRL 6 by the end neral Annex B.
+Type of Action Research and Innovation Actions

+Technology Activities are expected to start at TRL 3 and achieve TRL 6 by the end Readiness Level of the project - see General Annex B. ĺ